wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 = How do I add the MailChimp sign up forms to my site? = We offer a variety of forms: Popups, Embedded, Top Bar, etc. You can choose which pages, posts or categories to show it on.
 You can also use a shortcode to add a form to a specific area in a page or post.
 Everything is done visually.

-= How can I translate this plugin? =
-Easy MailChimp Forms is now translated into multiple languages:

-* Arabic
-* Chinese
-* English
-* French
-* German
-* Greek
-* Hebrew
-* Hindi
-* Hong Kong
-* Italian
-* Japanese
-* Korean
-* Persian
-* Portuguese (Brazilian)
-* Portuguese (European)
-* Romanian
-* Russian
-* Spanish
-* Swedish
-* Taiwanese
-* Tamil
-* Urdu
-* Vietnamese
-* Welsh

-Read the Codex article [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language) for more information.

 = Does this plugin slow down my site? =
 Absolutely not.
-MailMunch is designed with high performance and scalability in mind.
+MailChimp by MailMunch is designed with high performance and scalability in mind.
 It's completely asynchronous and hosted on Amazon's highly scalable infrastructure.
 Some of our customers have very high traffic websites.

 = How many more emails will list builder help me get? = Most people see a 100% to 500% growth in their email subscribers.